emipa606/DestroyedCity/README.md

 -released a less cluttered mod called Destroyed towns and a more cluttered mod called Destroyed City 2 Extreme

 Update 1.27
--Reduced the centipede spawn rate even more "I hope !!!"
+-Reduced the centipede spawn rate even more &quot;I hope !!!&quot;

 Update 1.26
 -added more goodies to find